 If you're looking for a way to save money on your health care and dependent care expenses, consider enrolling in a flexible spending account.
-These accounts allow you to pay with tax-free dollars for certain health and dependent care expenses.
+These accounts allow you to set aside a portion of your pay on a pre-tax basis to pay eligible health and dependent care expenses.
 You may participate in one or both of the flexible spending accounts.
 When you enroll, you decide how much to contribute.